joyxu/lava-deployment-tool-for-linaro-ubuntu/doc/index.rst

  - A new system user account called lava-$LAVA_INSTANCE
  - A directory tree similar to standard unix filesystem rooted in $LAVA_PREFIX/$LAVA_INSTANCE/
- - A postgres user and database in the default cluster, both named lava-$LAVA_INSTANCE
+ - A postgres user and database both named lava-$LAVA_INSTANCE in the cluster that is listening on port $LAVA_DB_PORT (defaulting to 5432 if not specified, as is usual with postgres).

 A note on Postgres versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-lava-deployment-tool creates its databases in the default postgres cluster (on Ubuntu this is the 'main' cluster of whichever version of postgres was installed first).
-Using a different version/cluster and moving between versions is not technically difficult but not currently supported.
+By default lava-deployment-tool creates its databases in the default postgres cluster (on Ubuntu this is the 'main' cluster of whichever version of postgres was installed first).
+Using a different version/cluster can be achieved by specifying a different value for LAVA_DB_PORT when prompted when creating an instance.

+Moving an instance between clusters is not currently supported (short of backing up one instance and restoring into another that has its db in a different cluster).

 Different kinds of deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^